 When the sportsbook feels there is nothing to separate the teams, it may list the spread as ‘Pick’ or ‘PK’, which is also termed Pick’em.
 This means that both teams will have zero (0), so a side only has to win by 1 point or more for the wager to win.
 PK is very similar to the moneyline, but because bettors cannot build teaser bets with moneyline selections, the sportsbook uses PK on the spread.

 It’s important to note that you don’t have to bet on a team to win anymore.
-Among the most popular markets is betting on the total points scored in a game.
+Among the most popular markets is betting on the totals – the total number of points scored in a game.
 This is often called ‘over/under’ betting.
 The sportsbooks will set the line, 54.5 points, for example.
 There will then be odds for the total points being under 54.5 and odds for the points being over it.